triton-inference-server/server/docs/run.rst

 The -\\-shm-size and -\\-ulimit flags are recommended to improve the server's performance.
-For -\\-shm-size the minimum recommended size is 1g but larger sizes may be necessary depending on the number and size of models being served.
+For -\\-shm-size the minimum recommended size is 1g but smaller or larger sizes may be used depending on the number and size of models being served.

 For more information on the Prometheus metrics provided by the inference server see :ref:`section-metrics`.